IBM-Cloud/ansible-collection-ibm/docs/ibm_org.rst

 Parameters
 ----------

+  org_quota_definition_guid (False, str, None)
+    Org quota guid

+  billing_managers (False, list, None)
+    The IBMID of the users who will have billing manager role in this org, ex - user@example.com

   managers (False, list, None)
     The IBMID of the users who will have manager role in this org, ex - user@example.com